David-zaiwang/Object-detection/README.md

 # Object-detection
-This repo is for object detection, which is designed by the factory method.
+This repo is for object detection, which follows the designs of the factory method.